 Drug Importation Charges

-TB was charged with the offence of drug importation, which has a maximum penalty of 5 years and/or a fine of $170,000.
+Police charged TB with the offence of drug importation, which has a maximum penalty of 5 years and/or a fine of $170,000.
 TB entered a plea of guilty to the charge early in the process.
 We represented TB in her sentencing hearing and managed to get a sentence of two years and three months with a good behaviour bond in place on expiry of the sentence.

-XX was charged by Australian Federal Police in connection with a conspiracy to import and possess 35kg of cocaine.
-The prosecution alleged that XX had knowledge of the contents of the drugs inside a shipping container that was imported by a drug syndicate form Mexico.
+Australian Federal Police charged XX in connection with a conspiracy to import and possess 35kg of cocaine.
+The prosecution alleged that XX had knowledge of the contents of the drugs inside a shipping container that a drug syndicate from Mexico imported.
 However, XX maintained that he had no such knowledge, and was caught up in the illegal activities of his clients.
 We represented XX in his 10 week jury trial where we called on a large number of witnesses, and assisted XX in giving evidence in his own defence.
 The District Court jury acquitted XX of the conspiracy charge.